wp-plugins/share-on-xing/readme.txt

 License: GPLv2
 License URI: license.txt

 Embed the XING Share Button and the Follow Button on your Wordpress website without any hassle.
-Allow your visitors to share your content on their XING newsfeed and Follow your News or Company page on XING.

 == Description ==